xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `mapping(bytes32 => OrderPackage)` |

-Stores unwrap transctions that need to be finalized.
+Stores unwrap transactions that need to be finalized.
 It stores a mapping of `OrderPackage` structs, which contain a flag indicating whether the unwrap has been completed.

 ### `swapExecutor`
 ###### _(only present in BridgeEndpointWithSwap)_